sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - When not feasible, use a standard way of injecting configuration, like Kubernetes ConfigMaps, or file-based configuration (exposed to the apps through ephemeral volumes).
 - In terms of storing the secrets, you'll want something audited, segregated, and secure, like Hashicorp Vault.
 - You should ensure that whenever a configuration value changes, your applications can pick up the change.
 I recommend rebooting the containers in this case, as it's usually not a big deal.
+- All credentials should be service-specific, never shared among applications.

 ## Certificate management